jtsiomb/sgikbd/README.md

 Project website: http://nuclear.mutantstargoat.com/hw/sgikbd

-The hardware design and firmware used my previous [a500kbd](https://github.com/jtsiomb/a500kbd) project as a base, so if you see any leftover references to the Amiga anywhere don't be confused.
+The firmware is based on my previous [a500kbd](https://github.com/jtsiomb/a500kbd) project, so if you see any leftover references to the Amiga anywhere don't be confused.

 License
 -------